muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 ..
 Gabe believes that there may actually be a few more.
 Subtask created.
 ..
 TODO: when comlete list received, comment in doc for each problem type that Gabe determines to be a capa problem for future reference

-.. **Enrollment Activity graph**
+**Weekly Student Engagement graph**

-.. * The markers on the graph represent the number of users who interacted with different aspects of the course each week.
+* The markers on the graph represent the number of users who interacted with different aspects of the course each week.

-.. * The x-axis includes computations made from course creation through the end of the last update period.
+* The x-axis includes computations made from course creation through the end of the last update period.

+* Computations are updated weekly.

-.. * The y-axis shows the total number of unique users.
+* The y-axis shows the total number of unique users.

 .. _Error Conditions: